MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 To renew REST certificate, complete the following steps:

-1. Make sure that the certificate on the Network Controller VMs is not expired before renewing it.
-See [How to check the expiration date of a certificate](#how-to-check-the-expiration-date-of-a-certificate).
+1. Make sure that the certificate on the Network Controller VMs isn't expired before renewing it.
+See [View certificate expiry](#view-certificate-expiry).

    > [!NOTE]
    > If the certificate is already expired, don't use these steps.

 1. Procure the new certificate and place it in the personal store of the local machine (LocalMachine\My).
-If it is a self-signed certificate, place it in the Root store (LocalMachine\Root) of every Network Controller VM.
+If it's a self-signed certificate, place it in the Root store (LocalMachine\Root) of every Network Controller VM.

 1. Assign the new certificate to a variable: